alexwelch/vimfiles/README.md

 ## Roadmap and Todos

-1. Optional snippets for massive files i.e. JavaScript (no need to have jQuery and Prototype running at the same time)
-- F/ based Cheat Sheet for key bindings set in `.vimrc`
+1. F/ based Cheat Sheet for key bindings set in `.vimrc`

 ## License and Contributions